-As refugees arrive in the third resettlement country, they come hoping to be accepted by the people and to have a permanent place to call their home.
+Refugees coming to the United States hoping to be accepted by the people and to have a permanent place to call their home.
 With them, they bring new opportunities, new ideas, diversity and revenue to the local city and state they reside in.

-Aside from filling the gap of the job market, refugees also bring to their community more employment as some of them go on to be entrepreneurs.
+Aside from filling gaps in the job market, refugees also bring more employment as some of them go on to be entrepreneurs.

-With successful employment, they can contribute to their economy through their consumerism and their payment of state, local and federal taxes.
+With successful employment, they contribute to their economy through their purchases and their payment of state, local and federal taxes.

 Lastly, refugees also bring diversity to their communities.
 Diversity allows for the reduction of discrimination, the discovery of new ideas and innovations which allows progression to occur.